Abdulsametileri/leader-election-bully-algorithm/README.md

 # Quickstart with Docker

-This project comes with an already configured [Docker Compose file](docker-compose.yml) launching four nodes.
+This project has an already configured [Docker Compose file](docker-compose.yml) launching four nodes.

 You can build and run docker-compose as follows:

 `docker-compose up --build`

-If you want to test the cluster behaviour, you can kill some of the nodes with docker commands.
+You can kill some nodes with docker commands to test the cluster behavior.

-If you want to add new nodes, please add its address to hardcoded variables
+If you want to add new nodes, please add its address to hardcoded variables.

 ```go
 // nodeAddressByID: It includes nodes currently in cluster